Treatment / Immunotherapy

 Monoclonal Antibodies

-Researchers have started recreating antibodies in an effort to reinforce the body’s natural defenses against specific antigens.
+Researchers have started recreating antibodies to reinforce the body’s natural defenses against specific antigens.
 The lab-made antibodies are called monoclonal antibodies (mAbs).
-As a fairly new area of study, researchers are still working to identify the antigens associated with mesothelioma.
-However, the Food and Drug Administration (FDA) has approved about a dozen of these man-made antibodies, and more are being tested in clinical trials.
+As a relatively new area of study, researchers are still working to identify the antigens associated with mesothelioma.
+However, the Food and Drug Administration (FDA) has approved about a dozen of these man-made antibodies, and more are being clinically tested in clinical trials.

-When differentiating between normal and foreign cells, the immune system relies on specific molecules, known as checkpoints, to be activated or inactivated.
+When differentiating between normal and foreign cells, the immune system relies on specific molecules (checkpoints) to be activated or inactivated on immune system defender cells.
 When the cells function correctly, the appropriate immune response is triggered.
-Unfortunately, cancer cells are sometimes able to use these checkpoints as a way to go undetected by the immune system, evading an immune system attack.
-Immune checkpoint inhibitors are drugs made from antibodies that target these checkpoints.
+Unfortunately, cancer cells can sometimes bypass these checkpoints as a way to go undetected by the immune system, thus evading an immune system attack.
+Immune checkpoint inhibitors are medications made from antibodies that target these checkpoints.
 They expose the cancer cells, allowing the immune system to recognize and attack them.

-One of these checkpoints is a protein called PD-1.
-When it latches onto PD-L1 cells, it becomes inactivated, informing the defender immune cells (T cells) not to attack.
+One of these checkpoints is a protein called PD-1, which is on defender cells immune system cells (T cells).
+When it latches onto a protein called PD-L1 on cells, it becomes inactivated, informing the defender immune cells not to attack.
 However, PD-L1 can be present in both healthy and cancerous cells.
-This is one-way cancer cells can go undetected by the immune system.
-Checkpoint inhibitors like Opdivo, Keytruda, and Tecentriq bind to PD-1 or PD-L1 cells, preventing them from latching to each other and sending an inaccurate immune response to cancerous cells.
+This is one way cancer cells can go undetected by the immune system by “hiding” from immune cells.
+Checkpoint inhibitors like Opdivo, Keytruda, and Tecentriq bind to PD-1 or PD-L1 cells, preventing them from inactivating the defender immune cells and allowing them to respond to cancerous cells accurately.

-CTLA-4 is a member of an immunoglobulin-related receptor family that helps with the regulation of T-cells at certain stages of immune response.
+CTLA-4 is a member of an immunoglobulin-related receptor family that helps with the regulation of T-cells at certain stages of the immune response.
 The CTLA-4 pathway is believed to regulate T-cell reproduction, principally in the lymph nodes.
-When this pathway is blocked during earlier stages of the disease, sometimes with a checkpoint inhibitor known as tremelimumab, patients can experience reduced tumor growth in the lymph nodes.
+When this pathway is blocked during earlier stages of the disease, sometimes with a checkpoint inhibitor known as Tremelimumab (Imjudo), patients can experience reduced tumor growth in the lymph nodes.

-Ipilimumab (Yervoy) is also a checkpoint inhibitor that can help block CTLA-4 pathways and attack cancer cells.
-It’s also sometimes used in combination with a checkpoint inhibitor called nivolumab.
-It can be administered into your bloodstream through a tube that attaches to a vein in your chest, or through a tube that goes into a vein in your arm.
+Yervoy (Ipilimumab) is also a checkpoint inhibitor that can help block CTLA-4 pathways, allowing the body to attack cancer cells.
+It’s also sometimes used in combination with a checkpoint inhibitor called nivolumab (Opdivo).
+It can be administered into your bloodstream through a tube that attaches to a vein in your chest (called a medical port) or through a tube that goes into a vein in your arm.

-Opdivo, Keytruda, and ipilumumab (Yervoy) are often used to treat mesothelioma.
-These drugs are relatively better tolerated than chemotherapy but they can cause serious immune mediated side effects by stimulating the immune system to attack normal organs in the body.
+Nivolumab (Opdivo), Pembrolizumab (Keytruda), and Ipilimumab (Yervoy) are often used to treat mesothelioma.
+These drugs are relatively better tolerated than chemotherapy, but they can cause serious immune-mediated side effects by stimulating the immune system to attack normal organs in the body.

 Cancer Vaccines

-Patients who received the vaccine experienced a median overall survival time of 21.4 months, compared to the 16.6 median experienced by those who received a placebo.
-The vaccine has yielded impressive results, offering hope to patients with mesothelioma but more studies are being done.
+Patients who received the vaccine experienced a median overall survival time of 22.8 months, compared to the 18.3 median experienced by those who received a placebo.
+The vaccine has yielded promising results, offering hope to people with mesothelioma, but more studies are being done.

 Additionally, researchers at the John A. Burns School of Medicine at the University of Hawaii Cancer Center are working on a preventative mesothelioma vaccine.
 The vaccine, HIvax, targets a protein found in mesothelial cells called survivin.
 A 2015 release from the Human Vaccines and Immunotherapeutics stated that the vaccine is still being tested in mice, but work is being done to prepare it for human clinical trials.